-- 1,3-Butadiene, a probable human carcinogen, which is suspected of causing respiratory problems. - Formaldehyde, a probable human carcinogen with adverse respiratory effects. - Acetaldehyde, a probable human carcinogen that has caused reproductive health effects in animal studies.
+- 1,3-Butadiene, a probable human carcinogen, which is suspected of causing respiratory problems. - Formaldehyde, a probable human carcinogen with respiratory effects. - Acetaldehyde, a probable human carcinogen that has caused reproductive health effects in animal studies.

 In the Clean Air Act amendments of 1990, Congress set a goal of reducing the cancer risk from airborne toxins to one case of cancer for every one million residents following a lifetime of exposure.
-Yet in 1996, concentrations of air toxics in Maine's air were sufficient to pose a statewide average cancer risk of one new case for every 32,258 residents-31 times above the EPA's one-ina-million cancer risk benchmark.
-Residents of every Maine county were exposed to levels of benzene and formaldehyde that exceeded the one-in-a-million cancer risk benchmark.
+Yet in 1996 (the most recent year for which comprehensive data are available), concentrations of air toxics in Washington's air were sufficient to pose a statewide average cancer risk of one new case for every 21,277 residents well above the health-based goal.
+Residents of every Washington county were exposed to levels of benzene and formaldehyde that exceeded the one-in-a-million cancer risk goal.
 Pollution from mobile sources (including cars, trucks and off-road equipment) accounted for significant portions of the added cancer risk.2 (See Table 1.)